-- (a) The transaction costs are costs related to the issuance of both notes payable and the revolving credit facility (refer to Note 8 "Notes Payable" and Note 9 "Bank Indebtedness and Other Financings").
-These costs are amortized using the effective interest rate method over the life of the related debt instrument. - (b) Capital assets are recorded at cost less accumulated depreciation.
+- (a) The transaction costs are costs related to the issuance of the Company's notes payable and the revolving credit facility (refer to Note 8 "Notes Payable" and Note 9 "Bank Indebtedness and Other Financings").
+These costs are amortized using the effective interest rate method over the life of the related debt instrument. - (b) Non-refundable earnest funds and investigation fees relate to non-refundable deposits and due-diligence costs on potential acquisitions and options that are incurred prior to taking title of a property.

+(c) Capital assets are recorded at cost less accumulated depreciation.
 The Company provides for depreciation using the straight-line method.
 Leasehold improvements are depreciated over the term of the lease and equipment is depreciated over three to five years.
-Included in capital assets is accumulated depreciation of \$14.8 million (December 31, 2014 \$14.8 million). - (c) Non-refundable earnest funds and investigation fees relate to non-refundable deposits and due-diligence costs on potential acquisitions and options that are incurred prior to taking title of a property.
+Included in capital assets is accumulated depreciation of \$15.8 million (December 31, 2014 - \$14.8 million).